Practical bounds for a Dehn parental test

 \subsection{Nice bounds}

-Since these bounds depend upon inverting functions defined by integrals, one cannot expect a computer to calculate the bounds very quickly.
-But if we approximate the functions and relax the bounds, we can get decent running times.
+One could, conceivably, use equations \ref{eqn:Lbds}\ and\ \ref{eqn:ellbd} to get a Dehn parental test.
+However, the expressions in the test are so complicated that running the test in floating-point arithmetic likely would yield meaningless results, and running the test in interval arithmetic would not reach sufficient precision in a reasonable amount of time.
+So we relax these bounds into expressions more quickly and precisely computable.
+We first relax the bounds to expressions with a less complicated dependence on $z$.
+Then we finally derive appropriate numerical approximations to the constants in the expressions.

-The conditions which the approximations should satisfy (in order to accord with (\ref{eqn:lbd}), (\ref{eqn:lblc}), and (\ref{eqn:ublc})) are not difficult to derive.
-For instance, an approximation $\eta$ to $1/(2\pi \cdot H)$ should be decreasing, since $1/(2\pi\cdot H)$ is itself decreasing and we want a reasonable approximation; and $\eta$ should be greater than $1/(2\pi\cdot H)$ so that we can deduce
+The conditions which the approximations should satisfy are not difficult to derive.
+For instance, an approximation $\eta$ to $1/(2\pi \cdot H)$ should be decreasing, since $1/(2\pi\cdot H)$ is itself decreasing and we want a reasonable approximation; and $\eta$ should be at least $1/(2\pi\cdot H)$ so that we can deduce